visualitypl/web-apps-security-workshop/sql-injection-excersises.md

 You can try to guess database table's names or you can also use [SQLMap](http://sqlmap.org/) tool to find table's names.
 This tool is really powerful and worth to check.

-What you can do:
+Things to do:

-- try to add a new book without logging in
+1. Try to add a new book without logging in.
-- delete all books from the "List of books"
+2. Delete all books from the "List of books".
+3. (\*) Try to list books added to his private list by user with 'john' username.

 If you're having any troubles with this you can decode tips below (but please **don't do it unless you really don't know how to hack the website**):